 If the LFT test is negative but your child is showing Covid symptoms please do not send your child to school, book a PCR test, await the result and follow the advice from Track, Trace and Protect.
 Do not send your child to school until you have had a confirmed negative PCR result and TTP have advised accordingly.

-If the LFT test is positive please do not send your child to school, book a PCR test, await the result and follow the advice from Track, Trace and Protect.
-Do not send your child to school until you have had a confirmed negative PCR result and TTP have advised accordingly.
+If the LFT test is positive please do not send your child to school, enter the results on the NHS web page here, and follow the advice from Track, Trace and Protect.
+Do not send your child to school until you have had a confirmed negative LFT/PCR result and TTP have advised accordingly.
+Isolation rules are given here.

-Do not send your child to school if you are awaiting a PCR test result.
+Do not send your child to school if they have symptoms, a positive LFT within 10 days of symptoms and/or awaiting a PCR test result.

 If you have not given consent for your child to be part of the LFT programme, only send your child to school if no Covid symptoms are shown.